 Overview

-St. Finian’s Bay (also called The Glen or An Gleann) sits on the Atlantic coast of County Kerry, midway between the villages of Portmagee and Ballinskelligs on the Skellig Ring drive.
-The bay stretches from Puffin Island in the north to Ducalla Head in the south, cradling the Skellig Rocks and the Lemon Rock.
-Its small, unspoilt beach backs onto the towering Skellig Islands, making it one of the most photogenic spots on the Wild Atlantic Way.
+St. Finian’s Bay, locally known as The Glen (An Gleann), sits on the Atlantic coast of County Kerry, midway between the villages of Portmagee and Ballinskelligs.
+The bay stretches from Puffin Island in the north to Ducalla Head in the south, cradling the dramatic Skellig Rocks and Lemon Rock.
+Its small, unspoilt beach backs onto rolling green fields, offering one of the most striking coastal panoramas in the region.

 History & Archaeology

-The name derives from Saint Finan Cam, a 10th‑century monk who is thought to have founded an early oratory on Skellig Michael, directly opposite the bay.
-According to the Strolling Guides, Finan (also recorded as Finian or Fionan) was a follower of St Brendan and is credited with establishing the Skellig Michael monastery that bears his name.
-He is also linked to a foundation in Kintty, Offaly.
-When Danish raids forced the monks onto the mainland, the remains of their monastery were still visible in a sheltered corner of the bay as late as 1890.
+The area’s name honours Saint Finan Cam, a 10th-century monk linked to the early Christian settlement on Skellig Michael.
+Finan, a follower of Saint Brendan, is credited with founding the monastery that later bore his name.
+When Danish raids in the 10th and 11th centuries forced the monastic community onto the mainland, traces of their settlement remained visible in a sheltered corner of the bay until the late 19th century.

 Nature & Wildlife